 Existing law makes a defendant eligible for this diversion program if, among other criteria, the defendant will not pose an unreasonable risk of danger to public safety if treated in the community, as specified.

-The bill would instead require that the defendant not pose a risk of danger to public safety if treated in the community.
+The bill would instead require that the defendant not endanger public safety, as defined, if treated in the community.

 Statutes affected: